wayneagl/playbook/guides/pivotal-tracker/README.md

   - Completion of certain important milestone, such as the project is ready for Alpha/Beta testing or full project completion.
 It is also used to demark swim lane 1, 2 and 3.

 ### Points
-Futureworkz adapts a [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) point system:
+Agilelab adapts a [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) point system:

 + 1 point
   - A simple feature that estimated to take half a day.